-Filled with significant sites, remarkable landscapes and heritage-listed attractions, Kamay Botany Bay National Park offers an idyllic daytrip from Sydney.
+Filled with significant sites, coastal landscapes and heritage-listed attractions, Kamay Botany Bay National Park is an easy day out in Sydney's south.
 Separated by the marine-rich waters of historic Botany Bay, the park's northern and southern headlands feature a unique combination of natural and cultural heritage.

-Explore the southern side around Kurnell, where in 1770, local Aboriginal people encountered the crew of the Endeavour, or the northern side at La Perouse, where French explorer Comte de Laperouse was last sighted in 1788.
-Walk the Burrawang track, whale watch from Cape Solander, picnic at Commemoration Flat or go diving at Bare Island.
+Explore the southern area around Kurnell where in 1770, local Aboriginal people encountered the crew of the Endeavour.
+The northern area at La Perouse is just as fascinating, where French explorer Comte de Laperouse was last sighted in 1788.

 This park is also blessed with several sheltered coves and beaches, if you like swimming in salt water without fighting the surf.
 Its diverse waters offer plenty of beautiful snorkelling and scuba diving spots suitable for all levels of experience.
 You'll find rocky reefs at the entrance of Botany Bay, and underwater sea grass meadows inside the bay itself.

 Pure joy as you wake to the sunrise.
 Awe as you make it to the snowy peak.
 A sense of adventure as you motor across red plains.
 The relief of rejuvenation as you wade into an alpine stream.
 Connection as you taste native, fragrant leaves.
 A sense of belonging as you return to your favourite holiday house.
 Freedom as you dash into the waves.
 Discover the endless feelings a visit to NSW can inspire.

 Destination NSW acknowledges and respects Aboriginal people as the state’s first people and nations and recognises Aboriginal people as the Traditional Owners and occupants of New South Wales land and water.